 If you have a few programming skills and knowledge about image processing, you may be interested in creating your own Photoshop-compatible plugins.
 As already mentioned above, the Filter Factory, Filter Formula, Filter Foundry and FilterMeister tools let you do that relatively easily.
 All of them are plugins themselves, which has the advantage that you can develop the plugins right inside a graphics application.

-If you like it more flexible, have more time to invest and a good C programming knowledge, you should consider using the Photoshop SDK from Adobe with Visual Studio or CodeWarrior.
-Delphi programmers can have a look at the Photoshop SDK for Delphi from Centaurix to create Photoshop plugins, but unfortunately the company is out of business now.
+If you like it more flexible, have more time to invest and a good C programming knowledge, you should consider using the Photoshop SDK from Adobe with Visual Studio or XCode.
+Delphi programmers were able to use the Photoshop SDK for Delphi from Centaurix to create Photoshop plugins, but unfortunately the company is out of business now.

 For a more detailed description of these tools please refer to the Plugin Creation Tools at The Plugin Site.